Customer Service

 4. Word of mouth is changed for the better

-If you provide good customer service, you’re about to hear about it.
-The same goes for customer support which leaves much to be desired.
+If you provide good customer service, you’ll hear about it.
+The same goes for customer support, which leaves much to be desired.
 People know they’re allowed to be spoiled these days and have inflated expectations.

 92% of people believe suggestions from friends and family more than advertising.
 This is when everything is OK.
 But what if it’s NOT OK?
 An unhappy customer will tell 9 to 15 people about their experience.

 Today, such forward-thinking companies as HelpCrunch keep close tabs on the overall client experience.
-To hold the satisfaction rate not lower than 95%, remember to check everything from Customer Satisfaction Score (CSAT) to the first response time.
+To hold a satisfaction rate not lower than 95%, remember to check everything from the Customer Satisfaction Score (CSAT) to the first response time.

 5. The revenue level upgrades